craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 This Weapon's business end has been covered in sharp barbs, increasing it's Damage Dice by one size.

-When you deal Damage with this Weapon, you apply o
+When you deal Damage with this Weapon, you apply one stack of the 'Bleeding' [[Condition]].

 #### Serrated
 ####